Link Search Menu Expand Document

 Property Value Attribute Mapping

-Use the PropertyValueAttributeMapper class to manage the mappings of the property value attributes.
+Use the PropertyValueAttributeMapper class to manage property value attribute mappings.

 PropertyValueAttributeMapper.Add<Customer>(e => e.FirstName, new NameAttribute("FName"));